vigten/chesscloud/README.md

 Demo
 ----

+After installation start the server with
+`coffee server.coffee`,
-After installation start the server with coffee server.coffee, open a browser at http://127.0.0.1:3000/ and enjoy it!
+open a browser at http://127.0.0.1:3000/ and enjoy it!